chmike/cst_time_memcmp/README.md

     res = (res & (((diff - 1) & ~diff) >> 8)) | diff;

-The function will be twice slower but wont need a branching.
+The function will be slightly slower but wont need a branching.

 Another solution, shown below, use a table to implement the function.
-But processing speed could be affected by partial caching of the table and thus indirectly reveal something of `m1` and `m2` comparision.
+But processing speed could be affected by partial caching of the table and thus indirectly reveal something of `m1` and `m2` comparison.
 Use of this method is thus discouraged.

     static signed char tbl[256] = {-1, 0, ...
 0 };
     res = (res & tbl[(unsigned char)diff]) | diff;